vaddhiparthy/Vaddhiparthy/README.md

 My GitHub portfolio showcases a diverse array of projects.
 Sentiment analysis on blog authorship and play store reviews, fine-tuning GPT models, and building sophisticated text classification systems.
 Additionally, you'll find projects in other domains, such as location selection using k-means clustering, credit risk evaluation using machine learning, and forest fire estimation using machine learning.

-I am confident that my portfolio will provide you with a comprehensive understanding of my technical capabilities and potential.
 I welcome the opportunity to contribute to your projects, collaborate, or discuss new ventures.
-Please do not hesitate to contact me if you have any questions or are interested in working together.

 <a href="https://public.tableau.com/app/profile/vaddhiparthy">My Tableau Profile</a>